Music

 In 2015, Sojka was named conductor of the Eugene Women's Choral Society; he led this 100-voice chorus in choral/orchestral works (Mozart's Missa Brevis in B-flat, Kean's American Mass, Schubert's Mass in G, Porpora's Magnificat, and pieces by Michael Haydn), selections from Broadway musicals, and in choral works from classic composers to contemporary masters.
 Sojka's programming choices for the WCS ranged from tributes to the late Lesley Gore, Leonard Cohen, Debbie Reynolds, and Aretha Franklin, to 1930s jazz cabaret, 1940s pop/theater (featuring Eugene legend Siri Vik), mid-century American songbook love songs (featuring international jazz sensation Halie Loren), to a 2016 inauguration weekend concert exploring various aspects of the American Dream (through works notable American musicians and wordsmiths Carly Simon, the Squirrel Nut Zippers, Irving Berlin, Sojourner Truth, Emma Lazarus, and Susan B. Anthony).

 Professor Sojka's students have gone on to be successful at some of the nation's top graduate schools, and as performers, teachers, composers, conductors, and music enthusiasts across the country.
-He now teaches voice on the music faculties of Central and Grinnell Colleges, and conducts the Chancel Choir at Des Moines' Grace United Methodist Church.
+He previously taught voice on the music faculties of Central and Grinnell Colleges, and currently conducts the Chancel Choir at Des Moines' Grace United Methodist Church.
 His pedagogical mentors include Susan See, Robert Youngquist, Leanne Freeman-Miller, Aimee Beckmann-Collier, Chiu-Ling Lin, Ann Harrell, David Rayl, Julian Patrick, Erich Parce, Eric Mentzel, Royce Saltzman, and Sharon Paul (among others).

 Fine Arts News